 With the advances in technology, faculty members have the opportunity to expand to several different forms of delivery.
-Although still experimenting with new methods, faculty members have found that blended courses are a successful delivery method.
-SSC also addresses the community need for a variety of course scheduling by offering online courses, evening courses, weekend courses, 8-week courses, and courses at correctional facilities.
+Due to the pandemic environment that we all found ourselves within, faculty have become efficient with multiple course delivery methods.
+They have found that Zoom and other hybrid courses are successful delivery methods at SSC.
+Faculty also addressed the community need for a variety in course scheduling by offering traditional face-to-face16-week courses, online courses, evening courses, 5 Saturday courses, and 8-week courses.